 - It’s a relatively low-cost way to get noticed.

 - You don’t get an immediate result — onsite SEO efforts can take weeks or months to influence rankings.

 Off site SEO is all about ensuring other people link to and share your website content.
 It’s one of the main “signals” that Google and other search engines use when they decide where to rank you.
 Here are some simple tips on getting people to link to and share your content.

-- Get other websites to link to your content — this is the biggest improvement you can make for off site SEO optimization.
+- Get other websites to link to your content — this is the biggest improvement you can make for off site SEO optimisation.

 - Create beautiful, awesome content — put together blog posts, resources guides, and other really useful content for potential buyers.

 - Guest blog posting — write articles for other popular blogs in related industries.
 These blogs will let you place a link or two back to your own ecommerce store or website, and that will improve your SEO.